A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Search for potentially hazardous NEOs with the Synthetic Tracking Technique

-Compared to the conventional method of a single 30 sec exposure, synthetic tracking uses multiple short exposures: for example, 120 frames at 4 Hz over the same 30 sec interval.
-For a small object, a single 0.25 sec exposure image is not sufficient to detect the object in one frame; instead, an addition of appropriately shifted image frames is needed to reconstruct the image of the object.
+Compared to the conventional method of a single 30 sec exposure, synthetic tracking uses multiple short exposures: for example, 60 frames at 2 Hz over the same 30 sec interval.
+For a small object, a single 0.5~sec exposure image is not sufficient to detect the object in one frame; instead, an addition of appropriately shifted image frames is needed to reconstruct the image of the object.
 Figure~\ref{fig:1} illustrates the shift/add technique.
 We shift each subsequent image by an assumed velocity vector.
 If that assumed velocity is the actual NEO velocity, all the NEO photons will end up in the same pixels in the stacked image.
-However, for an unknown NEO with an unknown velocity, several different velocities must be tried to determine the true velocity.
+However, for an unknown NEO with an unknown velocity, many different velocities must be tried to determine the true velocity.

-NEOs are found by conducting a 4D velocity $(x,y,v_x,v_y)$ search in our 3D data cube, which are used to solve for the NEO orbits.
+NEOs are found by conducting a 4D search in our 3D data cube for $(x,y,v_x,v_y)$, which are positions and velocities of NEOs.
 This effort is computationally intensive \citep{Zhai-etal:2014}.
-For a ground-based facility, the search is done on a graphics-processing unit (GPU) with 2500 cores with a velocity grid of size $100\times100$, with velocity grid spacing of 1{\arcsec} in 30 sec.
-This ensures that the maximum velocity error when searching for each NEO is less than 0.5{\arcsec} in 30 sec, which means that the images are streaked by less than 0.5{\arcsec} along right ascension (RA) or declination (DEC), which is a negligible trailing loss.
+For a ground-based facility, the search is done on a graphics-processing unit (GPU) with 2500 cores with a velocity grid of size $100\times100$, with velocity grid spacing of 1{\arcsec} per 30 seconds.
+This ensures that the maximum velocity error when searching for NEOs is less than 0.5{\arcsec} in 30 sec, which means that the images are streaked by less than 0.5{\arcsec} along right ascension (RA) or declination (DEC), which is a negligible trailing loss for 1{\arcsec pixels}.
 A typical velocity-searching range covers $\pm40~{}^\circ$/day in both RA and DEC, which is adequate for most NEO detections.
 A maximal velocity of 40 ${}^\circ$/day is enough to cover over 99.9\% of all NEOs.
 However, even faster-moving objects will be detected but result in streaked NEO images and therefore lower sensitivity.